Water intoxication: Pathophysiology

-At the onset of this condition, fluid outside the cells has an excessively low amount of solutes, such as sodium and other electrolytes, in comparison to fluid inside the cells, causing the fluid to move into the cells to balance its osmotic concentration.
+At the onset of this condition, fluid outside the cells has an excessively low amount of solutes, such as sodium and other electrolytes, in comparison to the fluid inside the cells, causing the fluid to move into the cells to balance its osmotic concentration.
 This causes the cells to swell.
 The swelling increases intracranial pressure in the brain, which leads to the first observable symptoms of water intoxication: headache, personality changes, changes in behavior, confusion, irritability, and drowsiness.
-These are sometimes followed by difficulty breathing during exertion, muscle weakness & pain, twitching, or cramping, nausea, vomiting, thirst, and a dulled ability to perceive and interpret sensory information.
+These are sometimes followed by difficulty breathing during exertion, muscle weakness and pain, twitching, or cramping, nausea, vomiting, thirst, and a dulled ability to perceive and interpret sensory information.
 As the condition persists, papillary and vital signs may result including bradycardia and widened pulse pressure.
 The cells in the brain may swell to the point where blood flow is interrupted resulting in cerebral edema.
 Swollen brain cells may also apply pressure to the brain stem causing central nervous system dysfunction.
-Both cerebral edema and interference with the central nervous system are dangerous and could result in seizures, brain damage, coma or death.
+Both cerebral edema and interference with the central nervous system are dangerous and could result in seizures, brain damage, coma, or death.

 Prevention

 Water intoxication can be prevented if a person's intake of water does not grossly exceed their losses.
-Healthy kidneys are able to excrete approximately 800 millilitres to one litre of fluid water (0.84–1.04 quarts) per hour.
+Healthy kidneys can excrete approximately 800 millilitres to one litre of fluid water (0.84–1.04 quarts) per hour.
 However, stress (from prolonged physical exertion), as well as disease states, can greatly reduce this amount.